A brutal sell-off on Wall Street continues as stocks sink for a 3rd day in a row

 Stocks slumped for a third consecutive day as anxiety continues to build about inflation – and whether the Federal Reserve can bring prices down without sparking a recession.

-The declines come before the Labor Department is set to report consumer prices data for April, which are expected to show price gains slowing somewhat from April, but not enough to meaningfully bring down inflation from 40-year highs.
+The declines come before the Labor Department is set to report consumer prices data for April, which are expected to show price gains slowing somewhat, but not enough to meaningfully bring down inflation from 40-year highs.

 Those inflation fears are coming at a time of deep uncertainty in markets, as investors assess the economic fallout from Russia's continued war in Ukraine.
 Wall Street is also concerned about the COVID-related lockdowns in China, which are raising new fears about global supply chains.